 This is not to say that any given hurricane or tornado or wildfire is a sign of climate change, but instead that the totality of the evidence, the pattern of many hurricanes, tornadoes and fires is a profound piece of evidence in favor of climate change.

-extreme heat records are being set seven times more often than extreme cold records.
+The global picture shows that over the entire planet, extreme heat records are being set seven times more often than extreme cold records.
 Last week, Exxon’s CEO Rex Tillerson admitted that climate change was real and signaled the end of the “climate change is a hoax” hoax as near.
 When he acknowledged that, “clearly there is going to be an impact” he proved that even oil executives have looked at the totality of the evidence available and decided that this hoax is no hoax.
 Instead of denying climate change, he shifted to belittling the threat it pose when Tillerson said that industry’s biggest challenge is “taking an illiterate pubic and try to help them understand why we can manage these risks.”

 Clearly it is it is time to take stock of the evidence at hand.
 We have the scientific understanding of how and why our climate will change with exposure to large amounts of greenhouse gasses.
 We have the data to show that global changes in temperature and weather have been trending toward a warming planet.
 We also have the people who have the most to profit off of insisting this science is a lie, admitting that it’s not a lie.
 When I take the totality of these data points into account I find myself unable to deny that perhaps, it is time to admit that climate change is happening right outside my window as the wildfires burn the forests of Colorado and Wyoming till the smoke settles in right here in the streets of Cheyenne and the firefighter’s tents populate the local high school football fields of Laramie.